 - The addition of specialty chemicals such as enzymes can boost the efficiency of chlorine.
 Enzymes can work to break down organic matter such as urea and noticeably improve the water quality.

 - Secondary disinfection systems such as Ozone and UV can reinforce the sanitizing effects of chlorine.
 UV deactivates micro-organisms, and Ozone continuously “shocks” the pool.

 Clearly, prevention is the number one solution to avoid having urine in your swimming pool.
+Even the Center for Disease Control has issued articles and Twitter tweets cautioning (pleading with) people not to pee in swimming pools.
 Nevertheless, even after education and everyone’s best intentions, we recommend taking a risk management approach to dealing with urine in your pool.
 Assume it is there, in whatever minimal parts per million, and address the issue.
 Don’t just wonder what to do if somebody pees in the pool.
 Take preventative measures and rest easier.

-Aqua Pools is your one-stop-shop for all things pool related.
+Aqua Pools is your one-stop shop for all things pool-related.
 Our professional team can address all your questions and concerns regarding an aggressive approach to maintaining the cleanest, most pristine pool in the Chicagoland area.
+For your convenience, you can also stock up on your pool chemicals online.
 Call or stop by today and let us see what we can do for you.